zeroibc/my-mac-os/README.md

 - I also use it to show a [list of brew services](https://getbitbar.com/plugins/Dev/Homebrew/brew-services.10m.rb) running on my system.

 ## Browser
 My browser of choice is [Safari](http://www.apple.com/safari/).
-Chrome just kills the battery and Safari is really well optimised for macOS plus I have tried both and I really do find Safari a lot more 'snappier' to use.
+Chrome just kills the battery and Safari is well optimised for macOS plus I have tried both and I do find Safari a lot more 'snappier' to use.
 One powerful plus that chrome does have over safari is the amount of chrome extensions that you can get.
 Fortunately the ones most needed for me do exist on Safari.

 I keep a list of my favourite Safari extensions and why I love them in a GitHub repository [here](https://github.com/learn-anything/safari-extensions).
 Feel free to contribute to it if you wish.

 I do however use Chrome for web devolopment due to its superior Chrome Dev tools.
 [Here](https://github.com/learn-anything/chrome-extensions) you can find the chrome extensions I like and use for that.

 ## Command Line Apps
-[Homebrew](https://brew.sh) is a really wonderful and user friendly package manager for macOS.
+[Homebrew](https://brew.sh) is a wonderful and user friendly package manager for macOS.

 [Here](https://gist.github.com/nikitavoloboev/3fbe13ce427132d0297f411b62f49034) are all the packages I use from it.